samdengler/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 The **Api** event source to view details of a Unicorn is defined at the RESTful resource `/unicorns/{name}` accessed using the HTTP GET method.
 SAM will transform the Api event to an API Gateway resource and map the **name** value in the URL to a [pathParameter](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-mappings.html) in the event used to invoke the Lambda function.

-#### Environment

-The [Environment](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) property defines a list of variables and values that will be accessible in the Lambda function, according to the access method defined by the Runtime.

-The Lambda functions communicate with DynamoDB to read and write data.
-The DynamoDB table created by the CloudFormation Stack is referenced as the value for the `TABLE_NAME` environment variable, which can be referenced within the Lambda function.

 #### Role

 The **Role** property defines the IAM Role that specifies the access permissions to AWS resources in the [Lambda execution policy](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role).
 For each project, CodeStar generates a Lambda execution role that has access to a default set of AWS resources.
 This role can be modified with additional policies.